Today’s post comes from year-round multispecies angler and writer Ashley Rae of SheLovesToFish.com.

 You never know what can happen when you’re on the ice.

-It’s always best to be accompanied by a friend or family member while out exploring the hard water.
+It’s always best to be accompanied by a friend or family member (from your own household; remember to follow public health guidelines when you visit our parks) while out exploring the hard water.
 Always be sure to let someone know where you’re headed, and when you expect to return.

 Layers, layers, layers!